zylx0532/pasztor.at/_posts/2018-06-23-the-cookie-cutter-architecture.md

 Admittedly, I work on applications that have a very long maintenance period, and customers regularly come with change requests.
-Your situation may be different, maybe you make websites that you hand off to the customer who you never see again, but let me ask you this: when was the last time you took a short cut and it came back to haunt you?
+Your situation may be different, maybe you make websites that you hand off to the customer who you never see again, but let me ask you this: when was the last time you took a shortcut and it came back to haunt you?

 To me that is one of the most dreaded feeling, seeing the customer come with a relatively simple change request, which then results in a multiple week headache for the whole team.

-This architecture has proven itself ot be *consistent*.
+This architecture has proven itself to be *consistent*.
 Not fast, consistent.
 We know how much time we need to develop a certain feature.
 There are no surprises in the system, but it comes with the drawback that we have to write a lot of the code ourselves.